Samoris/TNS/replit.md

     - Graceful handling of MetaMask transaction rejections
     - Form state reset on successful mutations
   - **Architecture Review**: Implementation verified by architect as production-ready with all validation, error handling, and UX requirements met
+- 2025-10-24: **Implemented Payment Forwarding System**:
+  - Created TNSPaymentForwarder.sol smart contract for on-chain payments to .trust domains
+  - Contract resolves domains to payment addresses (uses resolver address if set, otherwise domain owner)
+  - Includes reentrancy protection and domain validation (existence and expiration checks)
+  - Emits PaymentSent event with domain, recipient, sender, and amount
+  - Added web3 service functions: resolvePaymentAddress() and sendToTrustDomain()
+  - Created Send Payment page with domain resolution and amount validation
+  - **UI Features**:
+    - Resolve button to verify domain and get payment address before sending
+    - Visual confirmation of resolved address with green checkmark
+    - Amount input with TRUST token validation
+    - Error handling for invalid domains, expired domains, and failed transactions
+  - **Note**: Payment Forwarder contract must be deployed and address updated in contracts.ts
+- 2025-10-24: **Implemented Reverse Resolution (Address to Domain)**:
+  - Added getPrimaryDomain() web3 service function to query primary domain by address
+  - Header now displays primary domain (e.g., "intuition.trust") instead of truncated address
+  - Crown icon indicates primary domain in wallet dropdown
+  - Automatic fallback to formatted address when no primary domain is set
+  - Query updates every 5 seconds to keep display current
+  - **Benefits**: Users can identify themselves by their primary domain across the platform

 ## Security Considerations
 - **Primary Domain Security**: Primary domain status is now stored on-chain and requires ownership verification by the smart contract, preventing unauthorized changes.
 - **Resolver Authorization**: All resolver record updates require domain ownership verification through the Registry contract, preventing unauthorized modifications.
+- **Payment Forwarder Security**: TNSPaymentForwarder includes reentrancy protection, validates domain ownership and expiration, and emits events for all payment attempts.
+Payments cannot be misrouted as the contract validates the domain exists and is not expired before transferring funds.